From Keel Laying to Setting Sail: The Ritz-Carlton Yacht Collection

 There has always been something special about traveling by sea.
 For the restless among us — those whose desire to travel is driven by insatiable curiosity and a sense of adventure — nothing satisfies wanderlust quite like heading out on the open ocean.

 With this thrill of discovery as its north star, The Ritz-Carlton Yacht Collection reimagines the cruise experience for today’s most discriminating traveler.
-The first eagerly awaited yacht, which will set sail in late 2019, is being carefully crafted with the utmost attention to detail.
+The first eagerly awaited yacht, which will set sail in 2020, is being carefully crafted with the utmost attention to detail.
 The intimate scale allows access to some of the world’s most coveted ports of call while offering guests an unprecedented combination of elegantly modern accommodations, bespoke itineraries and the legendary service of

 Age-Old Traditions, Reimagined for a New Era